 An effective website should have easy to navigate sections with clear, short titles.
 Key information needs to be accessible in three clicks or less, otherwise people will not take the time to look for it, and all your hard work creating a page will go to waste.
 However, try to keep your main section headers to a minimum and place content in sub-sections, as too many sections to choose from on your homepage will appear daunting.

 5. Last but not least, make sure it looks great!

 You’ve probably heard the phrase ‘content is king’ when talking about websites, well we would definitely agree, but don’t ignore how your website looks.
 Although a little cliché, ‘a picture can speak a thousand words’, and can grab the attention of your website visitors, and inspire them to read more.

 Your website is, in many cases, the first contact people have with your school.
 Make sure your website design is professional, as this will reflect your standards in general, and make sure your school branding and colours are prominent as this will ensure instant visual recognition with your school.

 Found this helpful?
 Here are some more blogs that you might enjoy:

-If you would like help to audit your current site or more information about a new website or contact Lisa Savage on firstname.lastname@example.org or call 0207 404 3400.
+If you would like help to audit your current site or learn more about creating an effective website for schools you can contact Lisa Savage at firstname.lastname@example.org or call 0207 404 3400.